Orvelo/Heartbeat-Client/README.md

  - ..etc

 **slop(string)**
-Allow the task to not be so strict with timings - gives an extra <period> of time between warnings.
-Uses the same format as **every()**
+Allow the task to not be so strict with timings and gives an extra period of time between warnings.
+Uses the same format as **every()**  Useful if your scripts completion time fluctuates.

 **email(string|string[])**
-Set the email addresses that we're sending to
+Set the email address(es) that we're sending to

 **source(string)**
-Set the source
+Set the source.
+Either target a specific server with gethostname() or define it as coming from your cron cluster.

 Cancelling a Heartbeat
 ----------------------